 There are numerous different underlying disorders that could affect the brain and cause brain fog in subjects.
 It could be as simple as lack of sleep or as complex as a medical disorder, dietary deficiency, or other cause like chronic fatigue syndrome (CFS).
 Some example causes include:

 - Stress- Everyone experiences stress from time to time.
 However, chronically elevated stress levels can cause an increase in the body's stress hormone, cortisol.
-Cortisol can have many detrimental affects in the body including affecting memory, cognitive function and increasing brain fatigue and fog in subjects.
+Cortisol can have many detrimental effects in the body including affecting memory, cognitive function and increasing brain fatigue and fog in subjects.

 - Lack of Sleep- Depending on your schedule, it may be difficult to increase the number of sleeping hours.
-However, it may be one of the easiest remedies to help brain fog in subjects and is an important component of overall health.
+However, lack of sleep may be one of the easiest remedies to help brain fog in subjects and is an important component of overall health.
 Although the recommended number of sleeping hours for adults may vary from person to person, it is important to find how many hours are necessary for you and your brain to reduce fog.

 - Medications- Many common medications such as benzodiazepines, beta blockers, and pain killers are known to cause brain fog.
 It may be as simple as lowering the dose or switching to another medication with a different mechanism of action to reduce brain fatigue and fog.

 - Chronic Fatigue Syndrome (CFS)- Brain fog may be a symptom of chronic fatigue syndrome.
 Other symptoms of CFS occur outside the brain and include difficulty sleeping, persistent fatigue, changes in cognitive function, muscle pains, and depression.
-If you are concerned about having chronic fatigue syndrome, it is recommended to discuss this with a doctor.
+If you are concerned about having chronic fatigue syndrome, it is recommended discussing this with a doctor.

 - Mental Health Conditions- Many other health conditions that affect the brain, like depression, can also have brain fog as a symptom.
 Another possible cause of fog is attention deficit disorder (ADD).
 ADD (and ADHD) can cause the brain to have difficulties with cognitive thinking including fog.
-A psychologist or psychiatrist doctor may be able to suggest remedies for the fog if it is associated with a mental health condition.
+A psychologist or psychiatrist doctor may suggest remedies for the fog if it is associated with a mental health condition.

 - Heavy Metal Exposure- Exposure to heavy metals like mercury, lead, or arsenic has been known to affect the brain and cause fog, dizziness and confusion.
 Lead can be found in paint of older homes and toys which can be accidentally ingested.
-A doctor can perform a simple blood test to check for levels of heavy metals.
+A doctor can perform a simple blood test that can check for levels of heavy metals.

 Unfortunately, there is no simple single treatment for brain fog.
 Instead, treatment is usually aimed at correcting the underlying disorder if possible.
 This may be simple in the case of vitamin deficiency or medication side effect which has a straight forward treatment.
 However, when the underlying cause is unknown, getting rid of brain fog may be very challenging.
 There are a few different initial changes one can make if the cause of brain fog is unknown.
 These include:

-Getting more sleep- Stick to a sleep regimen getting a regular healthy number of hours each night to promote good brain health.
+Getting more sleep - Stick to a sleep regimen getting a regular healthy number of hours each night to promote good brain health.

 Trying to lower stress levels- Stress reducing activities like meditation or yoga may help lower stress hormones which negatively impact the brain.